chuboe/idempiere-installation-script/utils/deploy.sh.readme.md

 * Create tickets in your tool of choice (github, jira, google docs, etc..) for each enhancement/change.
 * Copy the deploy.sh.template (located in this directory) into the root directory of your deployment repository.
 * Create a folder in the deployment repo per ticket.
 The folder name will be the ticket number.
-* When performing a production release, create a new ticket and folder in the deployment repo.
-The purpose of the ticket is to document the release.
-	* Once a ticket is released to production, the folder will be renamed to include the release name and date, and it will be moved to the repo's root/Closed folder.
-* When you close/move a ticket, append the date it was released
 * Each ticket folder has the current artifcts included.
 * All depricated artifacts for any given ticket/folder will be moved to the ticket's Old folder.
 * Folder's names - capiitalize first letter or word.
 Examples: 2Pack, Log
 * In case of deployment issue, add logs to the ticket's Log folder
 * All 2Packs not already included in plugins, will be added the ticket's 2Pack folder.
 Adhere to the iDempiere naming stardard demonstarted here: https://wiki.idempiere.org/en/NF5.1_Automatic_External_Packin
+* When performing a production release, create a new ticket and folder in the deployment repo.
+The purpose of the ticket is to document the release.
+	* Once a ticket is released to production, the folder will be renamed to include the release name and date, and it will be moved to the repo's root/Closed folder.

 ****** Example ******